This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tipping Etiquette Rules

-Tipping your dog groomer isn’t just polite—it’s a way to show you appreciate their hard work and skill.
+Tipping your dog groomer isn’t just polite, it shows you value their hard work and expertise.

 Importance of Tipping